Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: The Experiment

-A potential concern with occupation-level task measures is that they assign the same task intensities to all job postings within a detailed occupation, even though postings may differ.
+A potential concern with occupation-level task measures is that they assign the same task intensities to all job postings within a detailed occupation, even though task requirements may vary across postings.
 We address this concern in two ways.
-First, our classification uses 175 detailed occupations, providing substantial variation in task content across the sample.
-Second, we complement the occupation-level analysis with ad-level text measures constructed from posting language, which capture within-occupation variation in task emphasis.
-The ad-level results replicate the directional patterns from the occupation-level analysis, indicating that the findings do not depend solely on occupation-average task measures (See Section 2 of Online Appendix).
+First, our classification distinguishes among 175 detailed occupations.
+Second, we complement the occupation-level analysis with advertisement-level text measures constructed from posting language that allow task emphasis to vary within detailed occupations.
+The advertisement-level results replicate the directional patterns from the occupation-level analysis, indicating that the findings do not depend solely on occupation-average task measures (see Section 1 of the Online Appendix).

 Table \ref{table:occlist-new} reports the most prevalent detailed occupations in the sample, organized by major occupation group (Panels A--E).
 For each occupation, we report the number of unique advertisements (column 1), its share of the sample (column 2), and percentile rankings for each of the six task intensities (columns 3--8).
 The breadth of occupations provides substantial variation in task intensity both within and across major occupation groups (2-digit SOC).